ECO mode may be good… except for your ears! What’s this annoying tonal noise in our SimRod electric vehicle (EV)?

 Our first idea was recording some microphones in the driveline and some tacho sensors for e-motor and wheel speed while freely driving around with SimRod.
 That’s a very easy and fast instrumentation and in this case, we choose to use our Simcenter SCADAS XS hardware.

-Using Sound Quality to understand an acoustic issue
+Using Sound Quality to understand the tonal noise issue

 Impressive how fast and with a very simple instrumentation, we could already understand the problem but…what else?
 Which component in the SimRod was responsible for this tonal noise?
 This information was crutial if we want to suggest solutions to the SimRod manufacturer.
 How can we easily find the “guilty” componentbased on acoustic measurements?
 Sound Source Localization techniques!